PLUMBERS & PIPEFITTERS LOCAL 51

 STEP 1: APPLY ONLINE {MARCH}

 A link for the Local 51 Application will be made available on our website, www.ualocal51.com, starting Monday, March 4, 2024 to Friday, March 15, 2024.
+There is a $51.00 application fee that will need to be paid to access the application.
+Payment is made online using a credit or debit card.
+(If you have paid the application fee for a previous year, please email asanna@ualocal51.com and we will refund your payment for the current year.)

 STEP 2: MATH EVALUATION {APRIL}

 A Math Evaluation is given to all Applicants in April.
 The exam will consist of basic fifth to eighth grade math.
-You will be tested on reading a ruler, adding, subtracting, multiplying and dividing fractions and decimals.
+You will be tested on reading a ruler, adding, subtracting, multiplying/dividing fractions and decimals.
 Calculators are not allowed.
 You must obtain at least a 70 on the Math Evaluation in order to continue to an Interview.
 Links to practice math problems similar to our exam are listed below.

-MATH STUDY MATERIALS
+MATH STUDY MATERIALS:

 www.math-aids.com

-- www.k5learning.com/free-math-worksheets/fifth-grade-5
+www.k5learning.com/free-math-worksheets/fifth-grade-5

 www.khanacademy.org/

-- www.mathplayground.com/index_fractions
+www.mathplayground.com/index_fractions

 If you currently hold or have held a State Issued Apprentice License in Plumbing, Pipefitting or Refrigeration please let me know.
 A copy of your Apprentice license and estimated Work and School hours will be required.